NikkelM/Todo-PR-Checker/README.md

 The app supports a wide array of programming languages and action items.
 Should you find that your language of choice or action item is not supported, feel free to open an issue.

-The app is built automatically using Google Cloud Build and hosted through Google Cloud Run.
+At the moment, the app is hosted on [Glitch](https://glitch.com/), but is also set up and configured to be built automatically using Google Cloud Build and hosted through Google Cloud Run.

 ## In-Depth